ellenhp/openlmr/README.md

 # OpenLMR

-OpenLMR is an open-source firmware for the TYT MD-UV380 and TYT MD-UV390 DMR handheld transcievers.
+OpenLMR is an open-source firmware for the TYT MD-UV380 and TYT MD-UV390 DMR handheld transceivers.
 It currently has drivers to interact with the RF chip and baseband, a working USB logging implementation and is based on [RTIC](https://rtic.rs/) so it has async/await based "threading".
 Right now there's no user interface aside from displaying the RSSI on 146.520 MHz.
 Transmitting is disabled pending the arrival of an RF dummy load for testing, but in theory I have the commands copied over from OpenRTX to make that work.

 ### Roadmap